allenwest24/Advent-of-Code/README.md

 # Advent-of-Code
-These are my solutions for advent of code, they are by no means efficient.
-I did this for fun.
+These are my solutions for advent of code.
+Didn't get very far last year, so I am doing them now.

-I am busy with school and other projects so this is pinned merely to show some extremely recent fun code work.